-Top performers have a different set of expectations.
+Top performers often have a different set of expectations.

 If your company isn't able to meet your top performers' basic expectations, another company could easily whisk them away.
-On the other hand, if your top performers are well compensated and rewarded for their contributions, have a great work-life balance, and feel appreciated, they're going to find very little incentive in leaving your team.
+On the other hand, if your top performers are well compensated and rewarded for their contributions, have a great work-life balance, and feel appreciated, they're going to find very little incentive to leave your team.

 Recognition and rewards can help to overcome this problem, but it's important to understand how different methodologies impact employee motivation.
 An "employee of the month" award or a year-end bonus is not going to keep your best employees on the payroll.
 In fact, it could easily backfire.

-Recognition needs to be frequent, tied to actions, and culturally aligned to be meaningful.
+Recognition needs to be frequent, tied to specific actions, and culturally aligned to be meaningful.

 Karie Willyerd mentioned in her recent HBR article "What High Performers Want at Work" that: